jamiephan/blizzcle/README.md

     ██████╔╝███████╗██║███████╗███████╗╚██████╗███████╗███████╗
     ╚═════╝ ╚══════╝╚═╝╚══════╝╚══════╝ ╚═════╝╚══════╝╚══════╝

-A fully, sophisticated, elegent, clean way to access ❄Blizzard Entertainment❄ articles.
+A fully-functional, sophisticated, elegant and clean way to access ❄Blizzard Entertainment❄ articles.

-# ❄Prerequisite❄

-- Nodejs `(>=8)`

-- Active Internet connection

 # ❄Installation❄